 The belief that all runners need to look a certain way is boring and outdated.
 The running community has not only grown in size, but also diversity over the years.
 We can thank social media accounts like this one for contributing to this.

-Although body positivity is growing in the running community, we understand that everyone is on their own journey when it comes to self confidence.
-For those not yet comfortable in their own skin, we suggest...
+Although body positivity is growing in the running community, I understand that everyone is on their own journey when it comes to self confidence.
+For those not yet comfortable in their own skin, I suggest...

-- Wearing clothes that help them feel most confident.
+- Wearing clothes boost confidence.
 Bright or dark colors, tight or loose fits, bold or simple patterns...runners can experiment with different styles of activewear to help them find what is most flattering and comfortable for them.
 The less energy wasted on worrying about appearance, the more energy can be focused towards crushing goals on the run.

-- Curating their social media feed.
-We suggest following more accounts that help with body image and self confidence, and unfollowing/muting those that don't.
+- Curating the social media feed.
+I suggest following more accounts that help with body image and self confidence, and unfollowing/muting those that don't.